 Sage is a type of evergreen-like shrub.
 Clary sage, a cousin of traditional sage, is different in both taste and medicinal uses.
 This plant is sweeter to the taste and smell.
 And according to a 2004 study, clary sage has antioxidant properties that can help prevent DNA and protein damage.

 This may translate to anti-aging benefits when used on the skin.
 Clary sage also has antimicrobial effects.

 This root vegetable has hidden properties in its seeds.
 For example, carrot seed has been used in the past as a muscle relaxant and as a low blood sugar remedy.
 A study on the effects of rats found that carrot seed also has liver protective properties.
-The authors of a 2012 study also noted antioxidative activities in the oil.
+The authors of a also noted antioxidative activities in the oil.

 When it comes to fine lines and wrinkles, moisture is perhaps one of the most important benefits essential oils can offer.

 Moisture helps trap water in your skin.
 As you age, your natural levels of moisture tend to drop.
 This is where moisturizing products, such as essential oils, can help.
 Properly moisturized skin can help improve your overall complexion.

 Once your skin has a proper balance of moisture, it should become smoother over time.
 Keeping your skin moisturized can also enhance skin cell turnover.
 This can help reduce the appearance of wrinkles.